mazx4960/stock-exchange/README.md

 ## Usage

 Python3 is required.
-Run `pip -r requirement.txt` to install all the dependencies (if any).
+Run `pip -r requirements.txt` to install all the dependencies (if any).

 ### Running the program
 ```sh